WOVNio/wovnjava/README.md

 A comma-separated list of HTML classes for which you would like WOVN to skip the elements of.

-Any content inside ignored elements will not be processed by WovnServletFilter, and will not be sent to Wovn.io for translation.
+Ignored elements and their contents will not be processed by WovnServletFilter, and will not be sent to Wovn.io for translation.
+(The elements will still be present in the resulting web page, however.)

 For example, if you include `my-secret-class` in this parameter and you have an element as follows
 ```HTML